mwmancuso/Personal-NoteApp/README.md

 A directory will be available for users to add custom modules or find outside services that can integrate with this project.
 All of the general security measures will be taken to ensure data safety and control.

-An API is not planned for development until during or after the beta phase.
-The API will be a project of its own.
+An open API is not planned for development until during or after the beta phase.
+The open API will be a project of its own.
 It may be developed in tandem with the mobile applications.
+A closed API for in-built modules will be developed from the beginning.

 ###Containers